alexjmedina/payslice-sms-aws/README.md

 ---

 This README documents the expected event contract and operational details required to integrate the PaySlice Vercel app with this microservice.
-If you want, I can also:

-- add a `CONTRIBUTING.md` file,
-- add a sample `env` file and small Makefile for local runs,
-- or add unit tests that assert the event contract.